RouzbehHasheminezhad/WAW2023-RYF/README.md

 ### Scale-freeness analysis
-We do not provide the code to run the scale-freeness analysis here as our code is a combination of copyrighted code from A. Broido et al. and Voitalov et al. all of which we modified to fit our use case.
+We do not provide the code to run the scale-freeness analysis here as our code is a combination of licensed code from A. Broido et al. and Voitalov et al. all of which we modified to fit our use case.
 Their original code can however, be found at:
 [**Broido et al.**](https://github.com/adbroido/SFAnalysis) and [**Voitalov et al.**](https://github.com/ivanvoitalov/tail-estimation).